Man found guilty of spitting at police gets 70 years in prison

 A police report at the time stated the victim had “multiple visible injuries” on her face.
 Gorman said after Pearson was taken into custody, he was upset the victim was not arrested instead.

-That’s when he started kicking at the doors in the officer’s vehicle.
+That’s when he started kicking at the doors of the officer’s vehicle.
 When the officers opened the door to tell him to stop, Gorman said he spit at both officers.

 Gorman said Pearson kept spitting after he arrived at the Lubbock County Detention Center.